-- A. Soil, Sand, Clay, Gravel or Similar Materials; Removal; Filling (Not Including Mining as a Special Use). - From and after the effective date of this Ordinance, it shall be unlawful for any person, firm, corporation, partnership or any other organization or entity to strip any topsoil, sand, clay, gravel, or similar material, or to use lands for filling within the area of the City without first obtaining permission from the City Engineering Department.
+- A. Soil, Sand, Clay, Gravel or Similar Materials; Removal; Filling (Not Including Mining as a Special Use). - From and after the effective date of this Ordinance, it shall be unlawful for any person, firm, corporation, partnership or any other organization or entity to strip any topsoil, sand, clay, gravel, or similar material, or to use lands for filling within the area of the City without first obtaining permission a zoning permit from the Zoning Administrator.
+City Engineering Department.